fardinbarashi/App-Portal/README.md

 <!-- BOT -->
 ## Bot
+All releses after Bot 2022-02-11.zip creates online-meetings in team.
+If you wish to skip online-meeting head over to AlphaBot sections in this module

-This Table contains contains objects that will start the same day as todaydate.
+Bot Table contains contains objects that will start the same day as todaydate.
 Install MS-SQL and Invoke-SQL module ( Download SQL Studio managment or download the modules from https://docs.microsoft.com/en-us/sql/powershell/download-sql-server-ps-module?view=sql-server-ver15 ) recommended Powershell version 7, Works with powershell 5.1.

+* Bot
 ```
 - Column                -     Contains               -     Example
 - ID                    -     Primary Key            -     Example : 1